otsolap/bare-necessities/README.md

 - Updating an Exercise works technically but it requires a page refresh.
 The whole point of updating exercises with PUT would be that the page shouldn't refresh. --> Study what you need to do.
 I guess each PUT call would require a GET call.

-- For some reason only 1 Workouts exercises can be found.
-Bug exists in both App and Postman --> Problem in API code.

 - WorkoutFormModal needs proper required checkers.
 Submit button should be disabled unless options are filled.

 ### Improvements needed to code